josephtandio27/Arctos/README.md

 ## Project Overview

 Open-loop arctos robotic arm using Moveit 2 with serial communication to Arduino Mega.
-Wiring follows the official guide
+Wiring follows the official guide, but without hall effect sensors.

 This project contains the ROS 2 packages for the Arctos robotic system, including:
 - **arctos_bringup**: Launch files and configuration for bringing up the robot system